 telescope coordinates calculation script

-If you have a bug report, want to use the system but it is down, or have some feedback/suggestion, please feel free to contact me via the social links on my main page.
+If you have a bug report, want to use the system but it is down, or have some feedback/suggestion, please feel free to contact me via my email.
 For bug reports, please send me a screenshot of your query, the time of your query (in UTC or in your time zone, if you're fine with that), and what the error message might be.
 Remember: this is a school project first and foremost, so edge cases that do not apply to the project may take a while to fix.

 For the current list of available stars, click the plot below.
 This will prompt you to download the CSV file.
 All data in that table courtesy of the European Space Agency